Get started with the macOS client

 - Set up your PC to accept remote connections.
 (If you skip this step, you can't connect to your PC.)

 - Add a Remote Desktop connection or a remote resource.
-You use a connection to connect to a directly to a Windows PC and a remote resource to use a RemoteApp program, session-based desktop, or a virtual desktop published on-premises using RemoteApp and Desktop Connections.
+You use a connection to connect directly to a Windows PC and a remote resource to use a RemoteApp program, session-based desktop, or a virtual desktop published on-premises using RemoteApp and Desktop Connections.
 This feature is typically available in corporate environments.

 What about the Mac beta client?

 We're testing new features on our preview channel on HockeyApp.
 Want to check it out?
 Go to Microsoft Remote Desktop for Mac and click Download.
 You don't need to create an account or sign into HockeyApp to download the beta client.

 If you already have the client, you can check for updates to ensure you have the latest version.
 In the beta client, click Microsoft Remote Desktop Beta at the top, and then click Check for updates.